d1b1/userize/README.md

 This is a very BETA project to abstract the storage and authentication requirements for basic user features on an API.
 This is not a full service authentication module.
 This is designed for rapid prototyping and is inspired upon the features available in the backlift.com user authentication project.

+Too many times I have needed a drop in restful API login feature.
+This project, which might be a dup of an existing project, is designed to be a micro module and boilerplate for basic features.

 ## Login
 This enables a public login route `/api/login` to setup a session.